 While fruits and veggies are wonderful, you want to seek out food that is loaded with meat.
 You also want to avoid fillers like corn, wheat, or soy.

 There is a list of health benefits that your dog can get from a low-carb diet and includes all the wonderful vitamins and minerals that can come with it.
 Omega 3 and 6 fatty acids are great for skin and fur, while L-carnitine and BC30 probiotics can be crucial for gut health.

 Why Go Low Carb?

 The main reason is to watch the weight of your dog.
-A little secret of the dog food industry is that dogs don’t actually need carbs, but they are easy to get and cheap to use, so many manufacturers like to load up their food with them.
+A little secret of the dog food industry is that most dogs don’t actually need a lot of carbs, but they are easy to get and cheap to use, so many manufacturers like to load up their food with them.
 We call this filler.

 A low-carb diet, therefore, has plenty of benefits.
 Lean muscle growth can be one, as can good skin, fur, and brain health.

 We always recommend talking with your vet before changing your pet’s diet, unless it is an emergency.
 While we are happy to make this guide for you, it does not replace the knowledge of a professional veterinarian.

 With low-carb dog food, your pup will be a lean, mean, ball-chasin’ machine in no time.
 If they already are, then they’ll be able to stay that way!
 These reviews were meant to help you navigate the large world of dog food to make life a little simpler.
 Did you find the food that you’ll be serving up for your dog’s dinner?
 Maybe you are interested in our top pick from Nulo, which is completely packed with good stuff.
 Of course, you can’t go wrong with the offering from Ketona, which also packs a healthy wallop.
 Whatever you choose, it is sure to make your dog’s tail wag!